-(Address, including zip code, and telephone number, including area code, of registrant's principal executive offices)

-Pamela B. Burke

-Chief Administrative Officer, General Counsel and Secretary

-Grocery Outlet Holding Corp.

-5650 Hollis Street

-Emeryville, California 94608

-(510) 845-1999

-(Name, address, including zip code, and telephone number, including area code, of agent for service)

-With copies to:

-William B. Brentani Simpson Thacher & Bartlett LLP 2475 Hanover Street Palo Alto, California 94304 Tel: (650) 251-5000 Fax: (650) 251-5002 Bruce K. Dallas Sarah K. Solum Davis Polk & Wardwell LLP 1600 El Camino Real Menlo Park, California 94025 Tel: (650) 752-2000 Fax: (650) 752-3622
+Delaware (State or other jurisdiction of incorporation or organization) 5411 (Primary Standard Industrial Classification Code Number) 47-1874201 (I.R.S.
+Employer Identification Number) (Address, including zip code, and telep 5650 Hollis Street Emeryville, California 94608 (510) 845-1999 phone number, including area code, of regist rant's principal executive offices) Pamela B. Burke inistrative Officer, General Counsel and Sec Grocery Outlet Holding Corp.
+5650 Hollis Street Emeryville, California 94608 (510) 845-1999 code, and telephone number, including area • With copies to: William B. Brentani Simpson Thacher & Bartlett LLP 2475 Hanover Street Palo Alto, California 94304 Tel: (650) 251-5000 Fax: (650) 251-5002 Bruce K. Dallas Sarah K. Solum Davis Polk & Wardwell LLP 1600 El Camino Real Menlo Park, California 94025 Tel: (650) 752-2000 Fax: (650) 752-3622

 Approximate date of commencement of proposed sale to the public: As soon as practicable after the effective date of this registration statement.

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933 check the following box. 🗆

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box

-If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933 check the following box. 🗆 If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\hfill\Box$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer

-□

-Accelerated filer

-Non-accelerated filer

-⋈

-Smaller reporting company

-Emerging growth company Emerging growth company
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. \square